 Of course, Simpson’s low-key lifestyle could change if he signs on to do a reality show — which some industry insiders expect.
 After all, American Crime Story: The People v.
 O.J.
 Simpson was a huge hit for FX, so TV viewers may want to check in with the real “Juice.”
 But a reality show would be a risk for both producers and networks.
 “The danger of trainwreck shows is that you’ve got to watch out for the train because it will run you over,” one reality producer told The Hollywood Reporter.

-As of 2021, Simpson lives in a gated golf course community in Las Vegas and remains on parole.
+As of 2021, Simpson lives in a gated golf course community in Las Vegas.